 Want to write for DIVA?
 Check out our guide for all you need to know…

 BY DIVA STAFF

-If you wish to write for DIVA on a freelance basis, please pitch story ideas to Carrie Lyell at email@example.com, ensuring that your pitch is no more than two paragraphs.
+If you wish to write for DIVA on a freelance basis, please pitch story ideas to editor-in-chief Carrie Lyell at email@example.com, ensuring that your pitch is short, snappy and catches our attention.

 If we like your idea, we will respond.
 We apologise for not responding to those whose ideas we’re not so keen on.
 This is due to the sheer volume of email we receive.
 If you wish to send work to us on spec for consideration, please do not send original artwork or sole copies of written material.

 A rough breakdown of DIVA’s regular content: